 Research

-Our lab’s research interests mainly lie in developing and applying small-molecule chemical tools to elucidate fundamental mechanisms of human diseases and explore new therapeutic strategies.
+Our lab’s research interests mainly lie in developing and applying chemical tools and approaches to elucidate fundamental mechanisms of human diseases and explore new therapeutic strategies.
 Both endogenous and exogenous metabolites, encompassing a broad range of small molecules from reactive species to fatty acids and hormones, have critical roles at all levels of biological complexity by affecting or regulating key physiological pathways.
 Abnormal metabolism of these active molecules has also been linked to a variety of human diseases.
-To elucidate the mechanisms involved in disease conditions, such as cancer, neurodegeneration and microbial infections, we are developing robust small-molecule chemical tools to
+We are developing robust chemical tools and approaches to

 (i) image key reactive metabolites,